 If automation means setting up a single task to run on its own, then orchestration means automating a lot of things at once: multiple automated tasks involving multiple systems.

 For most organizations, orchestration is vitally important to advancing technologically.
-And IT departments use workflow orchestration tools to improve system and application performance in several critical areas:
+And IT departments use application workflow orchestration tools to improve system and application performance in several critical areas:

 - Ensuring application reliability